uncenter/uncenter.dev/src/posts/npm-install-everything.md

 I suggested a new, very basic plan: just split them into "chunks" (groups) of 800 dependencies.

-{% image "plan-b-initial.png", "A diagram of the core 'everything' package with arrows toward many 'chunked' packages", { dark: "plan-b-initial-dark.png" } %}
+{% image "plan-b-initial.png", "A diagram of the core 'everything' package with arrows toward many 'chunked' packages" %}

 This leaves 3246 groups though, and 3246 is still too many for our main `everything` package to hold.
 So we simply "chunk" the 3246 groups of 800 into groups of 800 again.

-{% image "plan-b.png", "A diagram of the core 'everything' package with arrows toward many 'chunked' packages, each of which in turn has arrows toward more 'sub-chunked' packages", { dark: "plan-b-dark.png" } %}
+{% image "plan-b.png", "A diagram of the core 'everything' package with arrows toward many 'chunked' packages, each of which in turn has arrows toward more 'sub-chunked' packages" %}

 ## 3...2...1... go!